Getting Started with OpenTelemetry Visualization - A Practical Guide

 - SigNoz: Full-stack open-source APM with native OpenTelemetry support

-For this guide, we'll use SigNoz as an example.
+For this guide, we'll use SigNoz as an example due to its ability to visualize traces, metrics, and logs in one pane.

 4. Configure data export from the Collector to your chosen tool